mousebrains/SUNRISE2022_code/README.md

-# SUNRISE-data-processing code
+# SUNRISE 2022 Research Cruise data processing and quality control code

-SUNRISE data processing and quality control code
+## This directory contains the code required to analysis the data.

-For data please see: [SUNRISE 2022 data](https://github.com/mousebrains/SUNRISE2022_data)
+## And the data tree structure

 ## Useful External Repositores